dereksweet/react-native-sweet-record/README.md

 my_model_1.save()
 ```

 ... and it's done.
 React-native-sweet-record will take care of assigning your instance an `_id` and persisting it to the device storage for later retrieval.
-Getting your object back from AsyncStorage is as simple as typing (presuming your instance `_id` is 1):
+The instance you just saved will have it's `_id` set as well.
+Getting your object back from AsyncStorage is as simple as typing, presuming your instance `_id` is 1:

 ```
 MyModel.get(1).then((my_model) => this.my_model_1_copy = my_model)